G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 <img src="https://support.gcore.com/hc/article_attachments/360011012678/4___________.png" alt="4___________.png" width="480" height="416">

-Four volume types are available:
+Five volume types are available:

 * **High IOPS SSD**.
-The highest-performance network SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GB; 2.5 MB/s per 1 GB).
-The IOPS performance limit is 9,000, and the bandwidth limit is 500 MB/s.
+This is a high-performance SSD block storage designed for latency-sensitive transactional workloads (60 IOPS per 1 GiB; 2.5 MB/s per 1 GiB).
+The IOPS performance limit is 9,000.
+The bandwidth limit is 500 MB/s.

 * **Standard**.
-The high-performance network SSD block storage offers stable and high random IO performance, along with high data reliability (6 IOPS per 1 GB; 0.4 MB/s per 1 GB).
-The IOPS performance limit is 4,500, and the bandwidth limit is 300 MB/s.
+This is a network SSD disk, which provides stable and high random I/O performance, as well as high data reliability (6 IOPS per 1 GiB; 0.4 MB/s per 1 GiB).
+The IOPS performance limit is 4,500.
+The bandwidth limit is 300 MB/s.

-*   **Cold** The lowest-cost HDD block storage designed for less frequently accessed workloads (maximum 500 IOPS and 100 MB/s).
-The IOPS performance limit is 1,000, and the bandwidth limit is 100 MB/s.
-Please note that for Cold volumes, we cannot guarantee these values permanently.
+* **Cold**.
+This is a network HDD disk, suitable for less frequently accessed workloads.
+The maximum number of IOPS is 1,000.
+The bandwidth limit is 100 MB/s.
+Please note that this option is unavailable in Manassas.

 * **Ultra**.
-The network block storage suitable for non-critical data and less frequently accessed workloads.
-The IOPS performance limit is 1,000, and the bandwidth limit is 100 MB/s.
+This is the network block storage option, recommended for non-critical data and workloads that are accessed less frequently.
+The maximum number of IOPS is 1,000.
+The bandwidth limit is 100 MB/s.

+* **SSD Low-Latency**.
+This is an SSD block storage, designed for applications that require low-latency storage and real-time data processing.
+It can achieve IOPS performance of up to 5000, with an average latency of 300 µs.

 For the **High IOPS SSD** and **Standard** volume types, the following functions are supported: